Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 	$> ./HttpAsDeamon.sh &
 	For deamon executing.

 You can extract redis source code included in this package for using with the Blue-skyLogger server.
-You can learn the detail of redis on here [Redis](http://redis.io/)
+You can learn the detail of redis on [here](http://redis.io/).

 	$> tar -xvfz redis-2.6.9.tar.gz
 	$> cd redis-2.6.9